-Peru, it’s a country filled with history, culture, and some really amazing treks, a nation with abundant natural diversity, from coast, to mountains, to jungle, has long attracted lovers of the Great Outdoors.
-The Peruvian Andes, running like a backbone down the centre of the country, contain mesmerizing variations in landscape that make for some of the best trekking in the world.
-Cloud forests, Mountain ranges, the world’s deepest canyon and the striking remains of ancient civilizations all await.
+Peru, a country filled with history, culture, and some really amazing adventure treks.
+A nation with abundant natural diversity, from coast, to mountains, to jungle, has long attracted lovers of the Great Outdoors.
+The Peruvian Andes, running like a backbone down the centre of the country, contain mesmerizing variations in landscape that make for some of the best trekking found anywhere in the world!
+Cloud forests, Andes Mountain ranges, the world’s deepest canyon and the striking remains of ancient civilizations all await.

 the footsteps of the Inca as you discover astonishing ecological diversity and a wealth of archeological